MicrosoftDocs/learn/learn-pr/azure/deploy-backend-apis/includes/3-exercise-deploy-resources.md

     bash
     ```

-1. Start a sqlcmd session with the below commands.
+1. Start a sqlcmd session with the below commands (you may want to copy to a text file to easily modify).
 Note you'll need to add your server name and password.

     ```bash
     TERM=dumb